Theo Todman's Web Page - Notes Pages

 Footnote 2:

-- On an endurantist account of persistence – see elsewhere for the distinction and it’s relevance to this case – between endurantism and perdurantism.
+- On an endurantist account of persistence – see elsewhere for the distinction and its relevance to this case – between endurantism and perdurantism.

 Footnote 3: